arishma108/JPMorgan-Chase-Co/README.md

 - Interest rates
 - Securitized Products

-# Solution:
-System setup in order to interface with the relevant financial data feed, make the required calculations and then present this in a way that allows the traders to visualize and analyze this data in real time.

 # Requirements:
+1. System setup in order to interface with the relevant financial data feed, make the required calculations and then present this in a way that allows the traders to visualize and analyze this data in real time.
-Implement Perspective to facilitate the trader’s requested changes and deliver actionable insights.
+2. Implement Perspective to facilitate the trader’s requested changes and deliver actionable insights.
 Gain an understanding of the user requirements and then build something that meets those requirements.